Ranagol/php-xdebug-mysql-nginx-redis-docker/README.md

-logging
-login/logout
 phpmyadmin
-create one mvc
-blade
-xdebug
-add console package + add command for triggering migrations add one exception
+create one mvc + blade??? or twig???? xdebug add console package + add command for triggering migrations add one exception